Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Introduction

-\textit{Empirical evaluation.} In order to carry out an empirical evaluation, we use the setup provided by the cyber-physical systems (CPS) testing competition\footnote{Available at \url{https://github.com/se2p/tool-competition-av}.} at the IEEE/ACM 14\textsuperscript{th} International Workshop on Search-Based Software Testing (SBST).
+\textit{Empirical evaluation.} In order to carry out an empirical evaluation, we use the setup provided by the cyber-physical systems (CPS) testing competition\footnote{\url{https://github.com/se2p/tool-competition-av}.} at the IEEE/ACM 14\textsuperscript{th} International Workshop on Search-Based Software Testing (SBST).
 Our experiments are designed to answer three main research questions which are as follows:\\ \textbf{RQ1:} How capable are these test generators to trigger failures?\\ \textbf{RQ2:} How diverse are the generated failure-revealing test scenarios?\\ \textbf{RQ3:} How effectively and efficiently do the test generators perform?
-I.e., given a certain test budget, how many test scenarios are generated, what proportion of the scenarios is valid, and finally what proportion of the valid test scenarios leads to triggering failures? \\ We provide a comparative analysis on the performance of the proposed bio-inspired test generators in {Deeper} and five counterpart tools all integrated into the BeamNG simulator.
+It has three parts, which are as follows: Given a certain test budget, 3.1) how many test scenarios are generated, 3.2) what proportion of the scenarios is valid, and finally, 3.3) what proportion of the valid test scenarios leads to triggering failures? \\ We provide a comparative analysis on the performance of the proposed bio-inspired test generators in {Deeper} and five counterpart tools all integrated into the BeamNG simulator.
 In this regard, we compare the results of the proposed test generators in {Deeper} with five other test generator tools, Frenetic \cite{Frenetic}, GABExploit and GABExplore \cite{GABezier}, Swat \cite{SWAT}, and also the earlier version of the {Deeper} (based on NSGA-II) \cite{Moghadam2021Deeper}---all participating tools in the CPS competition at SBST 2021.
 In order to do a fair comparison, we consider the same experimental evaluation procedures as the original CPS tool competition.
 Our experimental results show that first, the newly proposed test generators in {Deeper} present a considerable improvement on the previous version, second, they perform as effective and efficient test generators that can provoke a considerable number of diverse failure-revealing test scenarios w.r.t different target failure severity (i.e., in terms of tolerance threshold), available test budget, and driving style constraints (e.g, setting speed limits).
-For instance, in terms of the number of triggered failures within a given test time budget and with less strict driving constraints, the $(\mu + \lambda)$ ES-driven test generator in {Deeper} considerably outperforms other tools while keeping the level of promoted failure diversity quite close to the counterpart tool with the highest number of detected failures in the competition.
+For instance, in terms of the number of triggered failures within a given test time budget and with less strict driving constraints, the $(\mu + \lambda)$ ES-driven test generator in {Deeper} considerably outperforms other tools while keeping the level of promoted failure diversity quite comparable to the counterpart tool with the highest number of detected failures in the competition.
+Then, with respect to the test effectiveness and efficiency in non-strict conditions, again {Deeper} $(\mu + \lambda)$ ES-driven test generator results in the highest effectiveness in terms of the ratio of the number of detected failures to the generated valid test scenarios, while PSO-, and GA-driven are the next effective ones, which show performance comparable to the top counterparts.
 Meanwhile, as a distinctive feature, none of the newly proposed test generators leaves the experiment without triggering any failures, and in particular, they act as more reliable test generators than most of the other tools for provoking diverse failures under a limited test budget and strict constraints.
-With respect to the test effectiveness and efficiency, {Deeper} $(\mu + \lambda)$ ES-, PSO-, and GA-driven result in high effectiveness in terms of the ratio of the number of detected failures to the generated valid test scenarios.